the primitive

 Protecting your own bytes.

 Your seed phrase.
 A document.
 A photo.
 A backup that might end up on a stolen laptop or a breached cloud drive.
-Open /encrypt, set a real password and a decoy password, done.
+Open /encrypt, set two passwords, write a decoy message, done.
+You get one ciphertext and two control files (one real, one decoy).
 Free, browser-based, no account.

 Shipping it inside your product.

 Adding deniable storage to something you're building.
 SDK in TypeScript, Rust, Go, and Python.
 Apache 2.0, zero copyleft, drop-in.
-Pick a language, npm install deny-sh (or your equivalent), ship.
+Pick a language, npm install deny-sh, ship.

 Running an AI agent platform.